Pentagon climate plan: war-fighting in hotter, harsher world | Headlines

 - United States

-The Pentagon -- whose jets, aircraft carriers, truck convoys, bases and office buildings cumulatively burn more oil than most countries --was among the federal agencies that President Joe Biden ordered to overhaul their climate-resilience plans when he took office in January.
-About 20 agencies were releasing those plans on Thursday.
+The Pentagon — whose jets, aircraft carriers, truck convoys, bases and office buildings cumulatively burn more oil than most countries — was among the federal agencies that President Joe Biden ordered to overhaul their climate-resilience plans when he took office in January.
+About 20 agencies were releasing those plans Thursday.

 ''These are essential steps, not just to meet a requirement, but to defend the nation under all conditions,'' Defense Secretary Lloyd Austin wrote in a letter accompanying the Pentagon's climate plan.

-The Department of Defense since 2001 accounts for up to 80 per cent of all US energy consumption annually, according to the US Energy Information Administration.
+The Department of Defense since 2001 accounts for up to 80% of all U.S. government energy consumption annually, according to the U.S. Energy Information Administration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)